niharpatil/nets213final/README.md

 We will use word2Vec on our words from the first HIT to get some idea of their semantic meaning.
 We will then use k-means to cluster these into some amount of topics.
 Using this, we can hand label the topics.
 All of this code is present in the word_topic_clustering file.
 The second HIT is for placing the words that we cannot describe with word2Vec into topics.
 This can occur in 2 main cases:
   - When the input has multiple words
   - When the input has a far distance from any topic centroid We then use the second hit to place these HITS into a topic.
 The code for the using the output of this HIT is in the source folder.
+After this, we should have a topic labelling for the vast majority of words given in the output from HIT 1 (some may stil not fit into a topic).
+The code given in the src folder.
+After the result from this HIT, we now have accomplished our goal of getting a sense of how much the average turker knows about a wide variety of topics.

 # Betting Based on Knowledge (Aggregation of votes) (HIT 3)